Daniel has over a decade of Texas EMS and public service experience.

 In addition to fire departments, the Texas Department of Public Safety offers free classes via Preparing Texas.
-Preparing Texas is a free resource to any First Responder with training available every week of the year.
+Preparing Texas is a free resource for any First Responder, with training available every week of the year.

 Fire Science College Courses

-Any fire science course taken during college curriculum counts toward your CEs.
+Any fire science course taken during the college curriculum counts toward your CEs.
 Be sure to maintain a copy of your college transcript and provide it if necessary.
-Contact the TCFP for exact CE hours awarded, if not explicitly stated.
+Contact the TCFP for exact CE hours awarded if not explicitly stated.